You don’t have to pay the full cost of your accommodation costs upfront. You have three options as to how you can pay:

 What are my payment options?

-This is a daily accommodation charge.
-There are two types of rental-style daily payments, depending on the outcome of your means assessment:
+There are two types of daily payments, depending on the outcome of your means assessment:

 This is when you combine the two types of payments to meet your costs.
 You can split the combination any way you choose.